darkrubiks/AI-Assessment-of-Pain-in-Newborns/README.md

 The repository bundles a runnable example that demonstrates how to execute the PyTorch ACE pipeline with the [`NCNN`](models/NCNN.py) architecture.
-The script creates a small synthetic dataset, discovers concepts, trains CAVs, and reports TCAV scores while storing a few example masks on disk.
+The script creates a small synthetic dataset, discovers concepts, trains CAVs, and reports TCAV scores while storing a few example masks on disk alongside PNG plots that highlight the most representative patches for each concept.

 ```bash
 python examples/ace_ncnn_example.py --device cpu